rishimohan/orshot-nodejs-sdk/README.md

 ## Usage

-If you don't have your API key, get one from [orshot.com](https://orshot.com/pricing).
-Check the documentation on [how to get your API key](https://docs.pika.style/docs/basics/getting-api-key)
+If you don't have your API key, get one from [orshot.com](https://orshot.com)

 ### Import